12 Beaver (1968)

 A second issue to consider is: What do we do with announcements that occur on non-trading dates?
 For example, CTI BioPharma Corporation’s earnings announcement occurred on Sunday (a firm might also announce earnings on a public holiday).
 In this case, it seems reasonable to assume that trading day zero will be the next available trading day (e.g., if a firm announces earnings on Sunday and the Monday is a trading date, then that Monday would be the relevant day zero).

-The final issue relates to the arithmetic of counting forward and backwards.
+The final issue relates to the arithmetic of counting forwards and backwards.
 Suppose a firm announced earnings on 2018-03-05, a Monday.
 Because that date is a trading date, day zero would be 2018-03-05.
 But day \(-1\) would be 2018-03-02, as 2018-03-03 and 2018-03-04 are non-trading dates (a Saturday and a Sunday, respectively).

 Let’s address the last issue first.
-If we take the dates on crsp.dsi, and order the data by date, then we can create a variable td using the row_number() function where td stands for “trading day” and represents, for each date, the number of trading days since the start of crsp.dsi.
+If we take the dates on crsp.dsi and order the data by date, then we can create a variable td using the row_number() function where td stands for “trading day” and represents, for each date, the number of trading days since the start of crsp.dsi.

 trading_dates <-